top of page

 You are busy.
 Work is full.
 Family life is full.
-Your diary is full.
+Your diary is overflowing.

-Most days, you move from meeting to meeting, from task to task, from responsibility to responsibility.
+Most days, you move from meeting to meeting, from task to task, and from responsibility to responsibility.
 You get things done.
 You provide.
-You hold things together.
+You hold everything together.

-And somewhere along the way, you stopped being here.
+Yet, somewhere along the way, you may have stopped being truly present.

 Not mentally.
 You think a lot.
 You analyse.
 You plan.
 You reflect.
 But physically?
 In your body?
 In your breath?

-That is where many of the men I work with are quietly disconnected.
+This is where many men I work with find themselves quietly disconnected.

 Until it doesn’t.

-And when you slow down, even briefly, it feels uncomfortable.
+When you do manage to slow down, even for a moment, it feels uncomfortable.
 Restless.
 Almost threatening.

-That is not because something is wrong with you.
-It is because your nervous system has forgotten how to settle.
+This isn’t because something is wrong with you.
+It’s because your nervous system has forgotten how to settle.

 And breath is the doorway back.